jamesfmackenzie/jamesfmackenzie.github.io/_posts/2022-02-15-adding-3dfx-voodoo2-to-a-thin-client-pc.md

 summary: A 3Dfx Voodoo 2 installed in an HP Compaq t5710 Thin Client?
 Could this be Windows 98 and DOS gaming nirvana?
 Hope this works!
 date: '2022-02-15 12:00:00:00'
 videoId: tElwYDSPqZM
-tags: [3Dfx, Retrocomputing, Retrogaming, t5710, Videogames, Videos, Voodoo]
+tags: [3Dfx, 3Dfx Voodoo, Retrocomputing, Retrogaming, t5710, Videogames, Videos]
 ---